ar-51/ar-51.github.io/docs/New Unity Project/oculus quest.md

 In the "Service Manager" component select "Oculus Quest" as the platform of your choice.

 ## Select the hand provider
-Select "Oculus Quest" as the hand provider in the "Service Manager" component.
+Select "OVR" as the hand provider in the "Service Manager" component.

 ## Set the world pivot
 The system automatically maps between the coordinate system of the every quest to a common coordinate system.